-Moved up from (formerly) 2121.5 Tiered Systems of Support.
+Commented [SB25]: Moved up from (formerly) 2121.5 Tiered Systems of Support.

-This section combines previous references to records and transcripts that existed throughout the rule into one section.
+Commented [SB26]: This section combines previous references to records and transcripts that existed throughout the rule into one section.
 It includes formerly defined terms (carried forward also as definitions): Transcript and Academic Record.

-Commented [SB22]: Made consistent with FERPA

-Re-terms the word "dropout" with students who have withdrawn.
+Commented [SB27]: Re-terms the word "dropout" with students who have withdrawn.